songlin81/appletree/volcabulary/literal.md

 [23] The school I am thinking about contracting with says I may not teach side-jobs without their permission.
 Is this common for ESL teacher contracts?﻿

+[24] Absurd comment.
+Instead of condemning violence you're saying "be respectful".
+So if someone isn't respectful, you think hacking them to death is acceptable?
+Which is worse?﻿

+[25] A shepherd was herding his flock in a remote pasture when suddenly a brand-new BMW advanced out of the dust cloud towards him.
+The driver, a young man in a Broni suit, Gucci shoes, Ray Ban sunglasses and YSL tie, leaned out the window and asked the shepherd...
+"If I tell you exactly how many sheep you have in your flock, will you give me one?"
+The shepherd looked at the man, obviously a yuppie, then looked at his peacefully grazing flock and calmly answered "sure".
+The yuppie parked his car, whipped out his IBM ThinkPad and connected it to a cell phone, then he surfed to a NASA page on the internet where he called up a GPS satellite navigation system, scanned the area, and then opened up a database and an Excel spreadsheet with complex formulas.
+He sent an email on his Blackberry and, after a few minutes, received a response.
+Finally, he prints out a 130-page report on his miniaturized printer then turns to the shepherd and says, "You have exactly 1586 sheep.
+"That is correct; take one of the sheep." said the shepherd.
+He watches the young man select one of the animals and bundle it into his car.
+Then the shepherd says: "If I can tell you exactly what your business is, will you give me back my animal?", "OK, why not." answered the young man.
+"Clearly, you are a consultant." said the shepherd.
+"That's correct." says the yuppie, "but how did you guess that?"
+"No guessing required." answers the shepherd.
+"You turned up here although nobody called you.
+You want to get paid for an answer I already knew, to a question I never asked, and you don't know crap about my business......
+Now give me back my dog.”